-20.1 The recommended remuneration for student ministers for 2009 is -
+20.1 The recommended remuneration for student ministers for 2011 is -

 Working one full day per week \$ pa

-Studying for degree 6,334
+Studying for degree \$6,651

-Studying for diploma 5,067
+Studying for diploma \$5,321

 If a student minister works more than one full day then the rate payable is a pro-rata amount of the full day rate.

-- 20.2 Travel costs (whether private vehicle or public) should be paid by the parish.
+- Travel costs (whether private vehicle or public) should be paid by the parish.
 Where a student minister serves for a half day in addition to a full day, account should be taken of the additional time and cost in travelling and care taken to ensure that the student minister is not disadvantaged by the additional expense.
-Therefore consideration should be given to paying for the travel time. - 20.3 Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
+Therefore consideration should be given to paying for the travel time. - 20.3 Under the Fair Work Act 2009 a special national minimum wage may be established for trainees, apprentices and juniors effective 1 July each year.
+The Minimum Wage Panel has delayed setting these rates until its 2010-2011 Annual Wage Review. - As this value will be reviewed each year, please check the Fair Work Online web page for the latest rates. - Arrangements should be made to ensure student ministers are provided with appropriate hospitality.
 For example, appropriate breaks should be provided especially in long working days.
-Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 20.4 Superannuation contributions are payable if the remuneration exceeds \$450 in any month (refer to section 7). - 20.5 Student ministers must also be included under the parish's workers compensation insurance policy. - 20.6 By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
-If such fees are paid they should be considered an exempt fringe benefit (refer to section 4.3) provided: - i. the student is a ministry candidate and/or holds the Archbishop's licence, or is an independent candidate undertaking the same course of study as required for a ministry candidate; and - ii. the benefit is only applied to paying fees and the provision of accommodation/board. - 20.7 More information on employer superannuation obligations can be viewed when using the online version of these Guidelines by clicking here or refer to the ATO website www.ato.gov.au/super for further information.
+Preparation time adds to the total time incurred in service for the parish and should be allowed for when the amount of payment is considered. - 20.6 Superannuation contributions are payable if the remuneration exceeds \$450 in any month (refer to section 7). - 20.7 Student ministers must generally be included under the parish's workers compensation insurance policy. - 20.8 By arrangement with the student minister the parish may agree to pay college fees (tuition, boarding, etc) on behalf of the student minister in lieu of part of the normal remuneration.
+If such fees are paid they should be considered an exempt fringe benefit (refer to section 4.3) provided -